Emily-Keymon/Climate-Analysis/README.md

-# SQLAlchemy Homework - Surfs Up!

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.

-## Step 1 - Climate Analysis and Exploration
+# Climate Analysis

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+The goal of this project was to use Python and SQLAlchemy to do basic climate analysis and data exploration of a dataset.
+The data was contained in a SQLite database.
+All of analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+## Tools Used
+* Python - Pandas, Numpy, Matplotlib, SQLAlchemy

+## Tasks
+### Climate analysis
+1. Define the SQLAlchemy environment and establish a connection to the SQLite database.
+2. Automap the database, reflect the tables as classes, and create a session.
-### Precipitation Analysis
+### Precipitation analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+1. Designed a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+2. Query precipitation data for dates within that range and sort records from oldest to newest.
+3. Plot the precipitation data for that date range.
+4. Calculate the summary statistics for the precipitation data.

-* Use Pandas to print the summary statistics for the precipitation data.
+5. Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis